Sociology (Bachelor)

 Students acquire qualifications in three main areas:

-- Sociological expertise (important notions, concepts and theories, knowledge about the structure and dynamics of present-day society, exemplary knowledge of chosen areas of practice and applications, ability to apply sociological knowledge)
+• Sociological expertise (important notions, concepts and theories, knowledge about the structure and dynamics of society, exemplary knowledge of chosen areas of research and application)

 Five Concepts